Arkaeriit/reflet/software/README.md

 * libtesting.asm : some code to test that the functions in the libraries are working.

 ## Libraries
 The folder `libs` contains some libraries to help in the writing of Reflet assembly.
 Each library contains various functions that can affect various registers.
 A function preserves any register that is not used to output the result of the function except R11 and R12.
-The various libraries must be assembled at the same time as the code that uses them with reflet-masm.
+The various libraries must be assembled at the same time as the code that uses them with reflet-asm.

 ### basicIO
 This file contains some very basic IO functions.